-- 1. Lift the bar to unlock the seat. - 2.
-Slide the seat to the desired position and release the bar. - Try to move the seat back and forth to be sure the seat is locked in place.
+- 1. Lift the bar under the front edge of the seat cushion to unlock the seat. - 2.
+Slide the seat to the desired position and release the bar. - 3.
+Try to move the seat back and forth to be sure the seat is locked in place.